-A planning application was submitted to Colchester Borough Council for the proposed work (Planning reference 150077).
-As the site lies within an area highlighted by the UAD as having a high potential for archaeological deposits, an archaeological condition was recommended by Colchester Borough Council Archaeological Advisor (CBCAA).
-The recommended archaeological condition is based on the guidance given in paragraph 141 of the National Planning Policy Framework (DCLG 2012) and states:
+A planning application was submitted to Colchester Borough Council for the proposed work (above: Planning reference 146587).
+As the site lies within an area highlighted by the EHER as having a high potential for archaeological deposits, a full archaeological condition was recommended by Colchester Borough Council Archaeological Advisor (CBCAA).
+The recommended archaeological condition is based on the guidance given in the National Planning Policy Framework (DCLG 2012) and states:

-"Prior to commencement of development, details of a watching brief to be carried out by a suitably qualified archaeologist (during construction works) shall be submitted to and agreed in writing by the Local Planning Authority.
+" Prior to commencement of development, details of a watching brief to be carried out by a suitably qualified archaeologist (during construction works) shall be submitted to and agreed in writing by the Local Planning Authority.
 The development shall thereafter be carried out in strict accordance with these agreed details.
 In the event that any significant archaeological features or remains are discovered which are beyond the scope of the watching brief (and require fuller rescue excavation) the construction work shall cease immediately and shall not recommence until a revised programme of archaeological work including a scheme of investigation has been submitted to, and approved in writing, by the Local Planning Authority.
-Reason: To enable the inspection and recording of any items of archaeological importance"

-This will record and advance understanding of the significance of heritage assets that might be present at this location before they are damaged or destroyed.
+This will record and advance understanding of the significance of heritage assets that might be present at this location before they are damaged or destroyed."